63 Essential Sports Betting Twitter Follows, AccountsBy SportsHandle Staff | Published: April 23, 2018 at 8:00 pm

 Adam Kramer — He writes about college football for Bleacher Report.
 Enjoys craft beer of all varieties.
 Plays many games of Golden Tee.

-BullshiterzBlog — Co-host of the “Cash Considerations” podcast, he’s a Pittsburgh native, Penn Stater, Las Vegas sportsbook veteran, and frequently posts some fun and insightful conversations that he observres behind the counter.
+BullshiterzBlog — Co-host of the “Cash Considerations” podcast, he’s a Pennsylvania native (Pittsburgh), Penn Stater, Las Vegas sportsbook veteran, and frequently posts some fun and insightful conversations that he observes behind the counter.

 View from the book: